(for veterinary information only)

 Concurrent use of fentanyl and diuretics may reduce the effectiveness of the diuretics.

 Macrolide antibiotics (such as erythromycin) may slow removal of fentanyl from the body and create a stronger than expected fentanyl effect.
+Similar issues occur with ketoconazole, itraconazole, fluconazole, and cimetidine.
+Conversely, there are medications that enhance clearing of fentanyl for a weaker effect: phenobarbital, mitotane, and griseofulvin.

 CONCERNS AND CAUTIONS